GuenterQuast/mPIXdaq/README.md

 detector material.

-To test the software without access to a miniPIX EDU device or to a radioactive source, a files with recorded data are provided.
+To test the software without access to a miniPIX EDU device or to a radioactive source, a file with recorded data is provided.
 Use the option `--readfile data/BlackForestStone.npy.gz` to start a demonstration.
 Note that the analysis of the recorded pixel frames is done in real time and may take some time on slow computers.